-Studio 23 will be offering one of the most interesting opportunities with their Blacklight Art Show, an event which features artwork that literally glows in the dark.
+Studio 23 will be offering one of the most interesting opportunities with their Blacklight Art Show, an event that features artwork that literally glows in the dark.

 Alternatively, you can also enjoy free admission to several smaller art studios in the Bay Area during SF Open Studios, which will be taking place at a variety of different locations at the end of October.

 And the amazing San Francisco Trolley Dances, now in its 20th year, comes to SoMa and Chinatown in October.